PrashantKumarGupta1/-Automated-Employee-Attendance-System-using-RFID-Technology/README.md

-# 📡 Automated Employee Attendance System using RFID
+# 📡 Automated Employee Attendance System using RFID Technology

 An embedded system project that automates employee attendance recording using RFID technology.